-- 1. That the expert panel be thanked for their attendance. - 2.
-That members of the Inquiry return their responses for collation. - 3.
-At the next meeting of the Committee a further follow up challenge session be run with Members and recommendations be agreed for circulation to relevant bodies.
+- 1. That the expert panel be thanked for their attendance - 2.
+That members of the Inquiry return their responses for collation - 3.
+That at the next meeting of the Committee a further follow up challenge session with Members be run and recommendations be formulated for circulation to relevant bodies.